Ghost Stories Tour: Reception

 According to Gigwise, tickets for the first Royal Albert Hall show went sold out within minutes of availability, which led the band to announce a second date.
-Similar demand was registered in Enmore Theatre.
-Overall, they grossed $3,092,008 from 29,129 tickets.
-The tour also received generally positive reviews from music critics: Robert Altman from Consequence said Coldplay "are cohesive enough to rival the most skilled musicians in the industry", adding "what separates them from any studio performer is Martin's light stage banter and ability to connect with a multi-generational audience".
+Similar demand was registered at Enmore Theatre.
+In total, they grossed $3,092,008 from 29,129 tickets sold in 10 reported shows.
+The tour also received positive reviews from music critics: Robert Altman from Consequence said Coldplay "are cohesive enough to rival the most skilled musicians in the industry", adding "what separates them from any studio performer is Martin's light stage banter and ability to connect with a multi-generational audience".
 The Hollywood Reporter's Roy Trakin stated they "turn heartbreak into transcendence, which is what all great artists do".
-Writing for The Guardian, Ian Gittins commented the band "always majored in empathy, and the sympathy vote being extended towards Martin tonight is palpable".
-Greg Inglis from DIY praised their confidence and emphasized it is "often overlooked how versatile Coldplay are", as Champion was taking piano duties.
+Writing for The Guardian, Ian Gittins commented that while the band "always majored in empathy", the "sympathy vote being extended towards Martin tonight is palpable".
+Greg Inglis from DIY praised their confidence and emphasised it is often "overlooked" how versatile Coldplay are, as Champion was taking piano duties.

 Live album

 Following the end of the tour, the band released Ghost Stories Live 2014, their fourth live album.
 It consisted of a CD with selected renditions of each song from the original studio album and a recording of their Sony Studios performance directed by Paul Dugdale.
 Martin described it as "a very special moment for our band" and added the film was "basically our original vision" for the project.
-Bonus content included the director's cut for "Magic" and three new music videos: "All Your Friends", a tribute to those who fought in the First World War; "Always in My Head", an animated version of the album cover; and "Ghost Story", which featured fading black and white shots of the band performing.
+Bonus content included the director's cut for "Magic" and three new music videos: "All Your Friends", a tribute to those who were part of the First World War; "Always in My Head", an animated version of the album cover; and "Ghost Story", which featured fading black and white shots of the band performing.
 Additionally, the second had an alternative concert take, along with "Oceans".
 Meanwhile, the Japanese CD edition included the tour's recording of "Viva la Vida".
-In 2014, the band received a Best Music Film nomination at the 57th Annual Grammy Awards for the project, ultimately losing to 20 Feet from Stardom.
+In 2014, the band received a Best Music Film nomination at the 57th Annual Grammy Awards for the project, losing it to 20 Feet from Stardom (2013).